ikgoomophuting-del/Airbnb-clone-project/README.md

 7. CI/CD Pipeline Integration
 Automated workflows using tools like **GitHub Actions** and **Docker** streamline testing, building, and deployment.
 This reduces human error and ensures new features are delivered efficiently and reliably.

+API Security

+Since the platform handles sensitive information such as user accounts, bookings, and payments, securing our backend APIs ensures trust and safe interactions for everyone.

+Key Security Measures

+Authentication (Who you are): We will use tools like JWT (JSON Web Tokens) or OAuth to make sure only registered users can log in and access features.

+Authorization (What you can do): After login, different users will have different permissions (e.g., only property owners can edit their listings).

+Rate Limiting: To protect against abuse or bots, we will limit the number of requests a user can make in a short time.

+Data Protection: Sensitive information like passwords and payments will be encrypted, and all requests will go through HTTPS for secure communication.

+Why Security Matters in This Project

+Protecting User Data: Our users need to trust that their login details and personal info are safe.

+Securing Payments: Since this app simulates a booking and payment system, strong security helps prevent fraud.

+Platform Reliability: By preventing attacks and abuse, the system remains stable and available to all users.